 b.
 Operationally: What experience does your GSO have in providing this type of activity/event?
 Alternatively, cite relevant experience of Executive Committee members/officers that would contribute to delivering this type of activity.

 c.
-Time-line: Can the event be completed by August 30, 2016?
+Time-line: Can the event be completed by August 1, 2018?
+All receipts must be turned in by August 30, 2018.
 [No reimbursements will be possible after this date.]